tonethar/IGME-330-Fall-2021/projects/code-style.md

 - "web" file names (HTML/CSS/JS/images etc) will be in all lower case letters, with words separated by dashes:
   - example **user-form.html** is ok, **user-form.html** is NOT allowed
-  - spaces are not allowed in file names - ex. **user form.html** or **user%20form.html** is NOT allowed
+  - spaces are NOT allowed in file names - ex. **user form.html** or **user%20form.html** is NOT allowed
-  - capitals not allowed anywhere in file name (ex. camel case not allowed)
+  - capitals NOT allowed anywhere in file name (ex. camel case not allowed)
   - exceptions:
     - ES6 class names may begin in an uppercase letter (ex. **Sprite.js**)
     - font file names may have uppercase latters